Improve Operational Efficiency: Steps and Techniques

 Data Quality and Accessibility

-Challenge: Efficiency improvements often rely on data-driven decisions, but many organizations need help with data quality or siloed information systems.
+Challenge: Efficiency improvements often rely on data-driven decisions and key performance indicators, but many organizations need help with data quality or siloed information systems.

 Solution: